SciRooPlot/SciRooPlot/README.md

 - place both the "inputFilesConfig.XML" and "plotDefinitions.XML" (names have to be like this for now) produced by your program in some central config folder
 - define the environment variable `__PLOTTING_CONFIG_DIR` to point to this folder
 - define the environment variable `__PLOTTING_OUTPUT_DIR` to the directory where you want to store the created plots (pdf, png, etc.)
+- (optional) define the environment variable `__MY_PLOTS_BUILD_DIR` to the directory where your code that creates the plot definitions resides - then the app will automatically rebuild and execute `./create` (which should be the name of your executable for this to work)

 Now you can run the command `plot` from everywhere.
 To see the available program options run `plot --help`.